pilatmartin/ib110hw/README.md

 turing.simulate(to_console=False, to_file=True, path="~/my_simulation.txt") # True
 ```

 The `BaseTuringMachine` class contains the attribute `max_steps` to avoid infinite looping.
 By default, it is set to 100.
-The calculation will halt if the simulation exceeds the value specified by this attribute.
+The computation will stop if the simulation exceeds the value specified by this attribute.
 This can be an issue on larger inputs, so setting it to a bigger number may be needed.
 ```python
 turing.max_steps = 200
 ```